-To analyze soil, water, and vapor sample(s) related to a release of a petroleum-regulated substance, a laboratory must be certified pursuant to IAC 567-83, 135.16.
-A list of certified laboratories may be obtained from the State Hygienic Lab.
+To analyze soil, water, and vapor sample(s) related to a release of a petroleum-regulated substance, a laboratory must be certified pursuant to IAC 567- $\frac{83}{135.16}$.
+A list of certified laboratories may be obtained from the State Hygienic Lab or on the DNR UST webpage.